 Choosing a symplectic basis $x,y$ in $H$ the defining relations in $A^\tau$ take the form \eqref{A-relations}.

 The algebra $A^\tau$ is a graded noetherian algebra and we let

-be the non-commutative ``projective spectrum'' of $A^\tau$ in the sense of~\cite{AZ}.
-The category of ``coherent sheaves'' on the non-commutative scheme $\BP^2_\tau$ is defined as $\mathsf{coh}(\BP^2_\tau):=\mathsf{qgr}(A^\tau)$, a quotient of the abelian category of finitely generated graded $A^\tau$-modules by the Serre subcategory of finite-dimensional modules.
+be the noncommutative ``projective spectrum'' of $A^\tau$ in the sense of~\cite{AZ}.
+The category of ``coherent sheaves'' on the noncommutative scheme $\BP^2_\tau$ is defined as $\mathsf{coh}(\BP^2_\tau):=\mathsf{qgr}(A^\tau)$, a quotient of the abelian category of finitely generated graded $A^\tau$-modules by the Serre subcategory of finite-dimensional modules.
 Note that the group $\SL(H)$ acts on the algebra $A^\tau$ by automorphisms.
 The action on $A^\tau$ induces an $\SL(H)$-action on the category of coherent sheaves $\mathsf{coh}(\BPt)$.

 As it was shown in~\cite{AZ,KKO,BGK,NS} and other papers, coherent sheaves on such a noncommutative projective plane behave very similarly to those on the usual (commutative) plane~$\BP^2$.
 For instance, one can define the cohomology spaces of sheaves, local $\underline{\Ext}$ sheaves, the notions of torsion free and locally free sheaves, one has the sequence $\{\CO(i)\}_{i\in\ZZ}$ of ``line bundles'', one can prove Serre duality and construct the Beilinson spectral sequence.